 Most children will not understand Hajj but teaching them about it is a part of teaching them about Islam.
 I am sharing with you a few ways how you can help your child learn about this last pillar of Islam:

 - Give them an Ihram to wear for a day.
 Ihram for boys is two pieces of un-stitched white cloth that they can wrap around themselves.
 Girls can wear whatever but need a white head scarf over it.
+You can buy them a pretty hijab like this.
 Alternatively, you can let them dress up a cuddly toy or doll too.

 - Talk to them about how a Haji should not fight, argue or get angry.
 Talk about how they should be helpful and get along with everyone.
 Those who perform Hajj do not cut their nails or hair during the Hajj days and they must not harm even animals or bugs.
 Help the children practice this for the five days of Hajj.